We LOVE paper mache crafts for kids. Besides being great messy fun, paper mache teaches kids that somethings are worth waiting for.

-We absolutely LOVE paper mache crafts for kids in my house, we have ooooodles of fun projects under our belts at this stage.
-Besides being great messy fun, paper mache is great for teaching kids that somethings are worth waiting for, everything can’t be about instant gratification!!
-Butterflies have beautiful designs that range from very simple to breathtakingly complex.
-This fun craft is engaging for children of all ages where they can explore those beautiful butterfly designs, and make up designs of their own.
+Butterflies have beautiful designs that range from simple to breathtaking.
+This fun craft is engaging for children of all ages!
+They can explore beautiful butterfly designs, and make up designs of their own.

-This simple Paper Mache Butterfly is a great introduction craft to paper mache, requiring only the simplest shape to which cardboard is glued before the painting fun starts.
+This simple Paper Mache Butterfly is a great introduction craft to paper mache.
+It requires the simplest shape to which cardboard is glued before the painting starts.

-Start by scrunching up a sheet of newspaper into the shape of the butterfly’s body and secure with sellotape/clear adhesive tape.
-Cover this with just one layer of newspaper strips dipped in your paper mache paste and leave overnight to dry
+Start by scrunching up a sheet of newspaper into the shape of the butterfly’s body.
+Secure it with sellotape/clear adhesive tape.
+Cover this with just one layer of newspaper strips dipped in your paper mache paste.

-Next cut your cardboard wings, I used corrugated cardboard to add a little texture to our butterflies, but plain cereal box cardboard will work just perfectly.
+Next cut your cardboard wings.
+I used corrugated cardboard to add a little texture to our butterflies.
+However, plain cereal box cardboard will work just perfectly.

 With a craft knife, tweezers or other pointy thing make two holes in the top of the body, just large enough for the wire antennae to slide into.
 You don’t want the holes too big or the antennae will fall out.

-With your glue gun again put a drop of glue at the end of each wire antennae before you insert into the holes, and hold in position for a few seconds while the glue dries.
+With your glue gun again, put a drop of glue at the end of each wire antennae before you insert into the holes.
+Hold in position for a few seconds while the glue dries.

 Now your butterfly is ready……. ready for the exciting painting bit.

-Sky’s the limit on the color combinations, patterns you children can try, just let their imagination guide them xxx
+Sky’s the limit on the color combinations and patterns you children can try.
+Let their imagination guide them!

 Did your children enjoy this fun craft?
 Let us know in the comments below, we’d love to hear!
 Also, be sure to join us on our Facebook page.